defndaines/yuubin/README.md

 ## Usage

-FIXME: explanation
+To run as a standalone service:

     $ java -jar yuubin-0.1.0-standalone.jar config.edn

-In order to run the service as a standalone JAR, an EDN configuration file must be passed with the following values provided (if "port" is not provided, will default to 3000):
+In order to run the service from the standalone JAR, an EDN configuration file must be passed with the following values provided (if "port" is not provided, will default to 3000):
 ```